What is Ringworm?

 -

-4 Can ringworm go away on its own?
+4 Does ringworm go away by itself?

 -

-5 Is Ayurvedic treatment effective for ringworm?
+5 Is Ayurveda effective in treating ringworm?

 -